 Standard Plus Rooms: Weinberg and May

-Our standard plus rooms have private bathrooms and are available with two queen-sized beds, three twin-sized beds or one queen-sized bed and two twin-sized beds.
+Our standard plus rooms have private bathrooms and are available with two queen-sized beds or a queen and two twins.
 These are our newest, most spacious rooms.

 Standard Rooms: Pine and Scheuer

 Our standard rooms have a private bathroom.
-Some rooms have two twin-sized beds, and some have one queen-sized bed and two twin-sized beds.
+Most rooms have a queen-sized bed and one twin, with a few rooms having a queen and two twins.

 Basic Rooms: Cedar, Blue Heron, and Maple